Laurence Fox: Personal life

+Relationships

 Fox met actress Billie Piper while they were performing together in the play Treats in 2006.
 They started dating soon after, and were married on 31 December 2007.
 Fox and Piper have two sons.
 They divorced in May 2016.
 In 2024, Piper commented on the divorce in British Vogue, where she expressed the desire for her children to have privacy and anonymity, and the difficulty of this given Fox's public profile.
 Fox disputed some of Piper's claims.
 He also said that the pair had been to court many times since their split and criticised the family court system as biased towards the mother.

+In 2020, Fox had a relationship with the journalist Madeline Grant.

-In June 2025, Fox married his long-term girlfriend, Elizabeth Barker.
+In July 2025, Fox married Elizabeth Logan.